A Customized SAT-based Solver for Graph Coloring: Preliminaries

 A clique in $G$ is a set of vertices such that each pair of vertices in the set is connected by an edge.
 Thus, the size of any clique in $G$ provides a lower bound for $\chi(G)$.

-We solve the graph coloring problem using a Satisfiability (SAT) solver, which takes a formula on Boolean variables in conjunctive normal form as input.
+To solve the graph coloring problem, we employ a satisfiability (SAT) solver that takes a Boolean formula in conjunctive normal form as input.
 It returns as the solution either SAT with a satisfying variable assignment or UNSAT if no satisfying assignment exists.
 We will consider formulas that decide the $k$-coloring problem, i.e., that are satisfiable if and only if a $k$-coloring exists.
 Consequently, we must solve a series of decision problems to determine the smallest $k$ such that the graph is $k$-colorable but not $(k-1)$-colorable.

-This outer iteration might motivate to use a MaxSAT solver instead.
+This outer iteration might motivate the use of a MaxSAT solver instead.
 However, we only consider SAT solvers for several reasons: After determining lower and upper bounds in preprocessing, usually only a few decision problems need to be solved.
 We also observed that for most instances, only the two problems $k \in \{\chi(G)-1, \chi(G)\}$ take a significant time.
 Finally, we want to interact with the solving process.
-For the SAT solver CaDiCal~\cite{Cadical2024} we can use the IPASIR-UP interface~\cite{FazekasNPKSB24}.
+For the SAT solver CaDiCaL~\cite{Cadical2024} we can use the IPASIR-UP interface~\cite{FazekasNPKSB24}.
 We are not aware of similar interfaces in competitive MaxSAT solvers.